-To fix these issues, you can use 301 redirects which redirect Google to the original content.
+To fix these issues, you can use 301 redirects, which redirect Google to the original content.
 Apart from that, you can also use Canonical or NoIndex tag to tell Google not to index pages with the same content twice.
-And of course, writing unique content is the only way to avoid penalties from Google due to copying content from other websites.
+And, of course, writing unique content is the only way to avoid penalties from Google for copying content from other websites.

 Once you have a list, you can decide to either remove them from your website or revamp your site structure to ensure they get the link juice from your high authority pages.